-• Assessment criterion: ability to rationalize, discuss, formulate and motivate a problem both theoretically and empirically to subsequently identify the research question and/or derive relevant hypotheses to finally formulate a purpose and a contribution to knowledge.
+- Assessment criterion: ability to rationalize, discuss, formulate and motivate a problem both theoretically and empirically to subsequently identify the research question and/or derive relevant hypotheses to finally formulate a purpose and a contribution to knowledge. - The performance level is specified in the range of 0 20 points.